munificent/game-programming-patterns/book/update-method.markdown

 <aside name="pawn">

 You may not need to update their *behavior* each frame, but even in a boardgame, you may still want to update their *animation* every frame.
-This pattern can help for that too.
+This pattern can help with that too.

 </aside>

 Update methods work well when:

 * Your game has a number of objects or systems that need to run simultaneously.
-* Each one's behavior is mostly independent of the others.
+* Each object's behavior is mostly independent of the others.
-* They need to be simulated over time.
+* The objects need to be simulated over time.

 ## Keep in Mind